Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 \demo \end{Remark}

-As briefly mentioned above, requiring strong passivity is too strong in many concrete situations.In fact, the presence of an external random noise implies that the system does not in general conserve energy, as standard seen in stochastic Hamiltonian dynamics.
-For instance in \cite{Ort} it is shown that, for Hamiltonian dynamics on a Poisson manifold, if the random perturbations are involution w.r.t. the energy of the system $H$, that is $\PS{H}{H_{N}}=0$, then the Hamiltonian system preserves the energy.
+As briefly mentioned, strong passivity is a too strong assumption in many concrete situations.
+In fact, the presence of an external random noise implies that the system does not in general conserve energy. \cite{Ort} shows that, for Hamiltonian dynamics on a Poisson manifold, if the random perturbations are involution w.r.t. the energy of the system $H$, that is $\PS{H}{H_{N}}=0$, then the Hamiltonian system preserves the energy.
 In the present case, since we are considering Hamiltonian dynamics driven by the Leibniz bracket, even requiring that the stochastic Hamiltonian is an involution w.r.t the energy of the system $H$, will not ensure neither energy conservation nor passivity of the system.

 Differently to the deterministic case, where considering the dissipation matrix $R$ to be positive definite allows to conclude that the PHS is passive, in the stochastic setting this is not the case since the noise driving the system may lead to an increase of the internal energy.

-To see that, it is enough to consider a SPHS as given in Proposition \ref{PRO:LocVSPHS} with $\xi = 0$.
-We thus obtain the energy conservation relation
+To see that, it is enough to consider the energy conservation relation for a SPHS as given in Proposition \ref{PRO:LocVSPHS} with $\xi = 0$

 Therefore even requiring $R$ to be strictly positive definite we could not infer from equation \eqref{EQN:EnBalanceNP} the strongly passive condition